DamienSmith428/SideStack_Developers_Tool/readme.md

 ## Companion Submission Tool

-The ZIP package also includes a second tool used for app store submission requests.
+The SideStack Submission Tool is used by developers who do not possess an Authorized Official SideStack Dev Release Token.

-This companion tool allows developers to submit their application URL directly to the SideStack review system for manual approval.
+This tool allows you to submit your application URL directly for review and approval.

-The submission process is simple:
+### Submission Process

-1. Publish your app using the main release tool.
+1. Publish your app using the SideStack Developer Release Tool.
 2. Copy your generated application URL.
-3. Open the included submission tool.
+3. Open the SideStack Submission Tool.
-4. Submit your application URL for review.
+4. Submit the application URL for review.
-5. Once approved, your application will be automatically added to the SideStack Android App Store.
+5. Upon approval, the application will automatically be added to the SideStack Android App Store.

-Developers who do not possess an Authorized Official SideStack Dev Release Token should use this submission tool to request inclusion in the store.
+Developers without an Authorized Official SideStack Dev Release Token must use this submission process before their app becomes publicly visible in the store.

-Automatic store listing through the red authorization box is reserved exclusively for authorized token holders.
-All other developers must submit their app URL through the companion submission tool and wait for approval before their listing becomes publicly visible in the store.

 ---

 ## Updating an Existing App — Update App Tab

-Use the **Update App** tab any time you're releasing a new version of an app already in the store.
-Select your app from the dropdown, enter the new version number, describe what changed, attach the new APK(s), and publish.
-This flow is completely separate from the New App tab.
+Use the **Update App** tab whenever releasing a new version of an existing application.

+1. Select your app from the dropdown list.
+2. Enter the new version number.
+3. Add release notes describing changes.
+4. Attach updated APK files.
+5. Publish the update.

+This workflow is separate from creating a new app.

 ---

+## Initial Release

+**Release Title**

+SideStack Developer Release Tool v1.0.0 — Initial Public Release

+**Tag**

+v1.0.0

+---

 ## Need Help?

-Open an issue on this repo
+Open an issue on this repository or reach out through the SideStack community.